 John Blythe introduced the concept of minimally-invasive 3D designed bespoke dental implants and crown system.
-John, the 1st surgeon in the UK to successfully introduce this pioneering treatment to the UK, provided an in-depth and impressive insight into the new technology, where surgeon plays an integral role with implant design, surgery and prosthetics.
-A list of cases was demonstrated showing the exceptional outcomes of the first cases in the U.K. The outcomes demonstrated hard and soft tissue preservation following tooth loss and a level of aesthetics that reflects why John Blythe’s international reputation in facial and smile aesthetics is rapidly growing.
+John Blythe provided an in-depth and impressive insight into the new technology, where surgeon work closely with natural dental implant Ltd. to reach the correct design.
+A list of cases was demonstrated showing the outcomes of the first cases in the U.K. The outcomes demonstrated hard and soft tissue preservation following tooth loss and the aesthetic results complementing the natural dentition.

 Before treatment – fractured and discoloured lateral incisor compromising patients smile and facial appearance.

 After minimally invasive surgery, which included removing the fractured tooth and placing the replicate replacement and without the need to drill an implant osteotomy.
 Tooth whitening followed by spectrophotoanslysis a zirconium crown is placed.

 In October 2015, John Blythe and Profesor Maurice Mommaerts hosted the ‘Facing Smile Surgery’ symposium at the Faculty of Medicine, Vrije Universiteit Brussel ( Free University of Brussels).